Jimmy De Sana

-Jimmy DeSana (November 12, 1949 – July 27, 1990) was an American artist, and a key figure in the East Village punk art and New Wave scene of the 1970s and 1980s.
+Jimmy DeSana (November 12, 1949 – July 27, 1990) was an American artist, and a key figure in the East Village punk art and No Wave scene of the late-1970s and early-1980s.
 DeSana's photography has been described as "anti-art" in its approach to capturing images of the human body, in a manner ranging from "savagely explicit to purely symbolic".
 DeSana was close collaborators with photographer Laurie Simmons and writer William S. Burroughs, who wrote the introduction to DeSana's self-published collection of photographs Submission.
 His work includes the album cover for the Talking Heads album More Songs about Buildings and Food as well as John Giorno’s LP, You’re The Guy I Want To Share My Money With.

 Early life and education

 James Arthur "Jimmy" DeSana was born in Detroit, Michigan on November 12, 1949.
 He was the son of James Arthur DeSana and his wife Josephine Earle Graves.
 He grew up in Atlanta, Georgia.
-In 1972, DeSana moved to New York after studying at the University of Georgia.
+In 1972, DeSana moved to New York City after studying at the University of Georgia.